Teaching Children to Crochet

 Kids Can Learn to Crochet

 I know young kids can learn to crochet because I did.
 So did my cousin.
 If memory serves me well, I was in third grade when I learned to wield a hook and yarn.
-I am planning to teach crochet to a group of second through fifth grade children in the spring so they can start enjoying this rewarding craft as well.
-Update: Today is the first day of class and I get to meet my ten students.
-I'm nervous, but excited.
+I have taught crochet to a group of second through fifth grade children as well as some individuals of various ages.

 As a mother, I firmly believe that idle hands are the devil's playground.
 As a teacher, I've also seen that hand work develops many skills important to success in academics: Concentration, perseverance, fine motor skills, and following instructions are among those skills.
 Crochet, spool or loom knitting, and hand embroidery are all good skills to teach elementary school children as well as teens.
 They will always have something to do on a rainy day, while recovering from an illness, or any time they need a gift for a friend.